Tony118g/captured/README.md

 ### Connecting the API
 In order for the project to function as intended, it needs to be connected to the API.
 To view the repository for the API, click [here](https://github.com/Tony118g/captured-drf-api).
 To connect to the API, follow these steps:

-1. Login in to Heroku and navigate to the relevant app for the project DRF-API.
+1. Login into Heroku and navigate to the relevant app for the project DRF-API.
 2. Navigate to settings within the app and click on "reveal config vars".
 3. Add the following config vars:
-    * Key: CLIENT_ORIGIN | Value: (your deployed frontend url)
+    * Key: CLIENT_ORIGIN | Value: (your deployed frontend URL)
-    * Key: CLIENT_ORIGIN_DEV | Value: (the gitpod url)
+    * Key: CLIENT_ORIGIN_DEV | Value: (the gitpod URL)
-    NB - Make sure there is no trailing slash at the end of the urls.
+    NB - Make sure there is no trailing slash at the end of the URLs.
-4. In your coding environment, install axios and create an axiosDefaults.js file.
+4. In your coding environment, install Axios and create an axiosDefaults.js file.
-5. In the axiosDefaults.js file add the relevant code as shown in the Code Institute [Moments Walkthrough](https://github.com/Code-Institute-Solutions/moments/blob/cf955d2f2e6f70f61c92d1f9de85558d8e49f3a8/src/api/axiosDefaults.js) but make sure to use the correct url for your project.
+5. In the axiosDefaults.js file add the relevant code as shown in the Code Institute [Moments Walkthrough](https://github.com/Code-Institute-Solutions/moments/blob/cf955d2f2e6f70f61c92d1f9de85558d8e49f3a8/src/api/axiosDefaults.js) but make sure to use the correct URL for your project.